loidolt/loidolt-design/src/posts/sanding-tool-bench/index.md

 tags: ["Woodworking"]
 ---

-# Summary
+## Summary

 Another tool bench, similar to the benches I built for my CNC, Laser Cutter, and Miter Saw.

 This bench's special feature is a downdraft table in place of the drawer.
 This downdraft table is connected to the airbox in the back along with two ports for the tools on top.
-Air flow to each tool is controlled via three laser-cut blast gates.
+Airflow to each tool is controlled via three laser-cut blast gates.